Skip to main content

 Outdoor cinema, theatre and music

 Pack a picnic, grab a blanket, and settle in for a delightful afternoon of free music as part of the summer bands programme.
-Enjoy live bands performing on various Sundays throughout July, August, and September in Eastrop or War Memorial Parks.
+Enjoy live bands performing on select Sundays throughout July, August and September in Eastrop Park or The War Memorial Park.

-The Taste of Caribbean Food Festival is coming to Basingstoke!
+The Taste of Caribbean Food Festival is coming to Basingstoke.
 This family-friendly event is a foodie fiesta celebrating the vibrant flavours and traditions of the Caribbean islands.
-Taking place on Saturday 30 August, expect cookery demonstrations, live music, kids activities and lots mouthwatering treats!
+Taking place on Saturday 30 May, expect cookery demonstrations, live music, kids activities and lots of mouthwatering treats!

 We’ll be back with free summer fun for the kids!
-This year find us with August Adventures in Basingstoke town centre, Popley, Brighton Hill, Russell Howard Park, Tadley and Penwood.
-From science to super heroes, we’re sure you’ll find something to entertain the kids.
+This year find us with August Adventures in Basingstoke town centre, Brighton Hill, Russell Howard Park, Tadley and Penwood.

-Pack up your sleeping bag, your torch and your welly boots, and follow Pip and her Dad to the ‘Great Outdoors, for a hilarious, theatrical and interactive camping adventure…just don’t forget the tent pegs!
-The much-loved Scratch Built x Proteus Summer Show returns for 2025 with Let’s go Camping.
-Find them at Proteus Creation Space with performances running from Saturday 26 July to Sunday 3 August.
+Pack up your swimming trunks, sun cream and a beach ball and follow Pip and her dad to the ‘great British countryside', for a hilarious, theatrical and interactive adventure-by-the-sea.
+The The much-loved Scratch Built x Proteus Summer Show returns for 2026 with Let’s Go to the Seaside.
+Find them at Proteus Creation Space with performances running from Saturday 25 July to Sunday 2 August.

 And don't forget!